roubaobaozi/kmonad/doc/installation.md

 [Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements).
 Therefore, if you use Karabiner-Elements, you may already have the dext installed (though maybe a different version number).
 Run `defaults read /Applications/.Karabiner-VirtualHIDDevice-Manager.app/Contents/Info.plist CFBundleVersion` to check the version: if `1.15.0` is shown, then the installed dext is compatibile with kmonad and you can move onto [installing kmonad](#installing-kmonad).
-If another version is listed, this may work too (but has not been tested).
+If another version is listed, this may work too (but has not been tested.
+1.22.0 doesn't work.)

 ##### Build and sign the dext yourself